JOB OPENINGS

 • Sufficient computer skills to be able to maintain client records, prepare documents, and maintain contemporaneous time records

-• Ability to competently use Microsoft Word, Excel, PowerPoint, Outlook, and Adobe Professional.
+• Ability to competently use Microsoft Word, Excel, PowerPoint, Outlook, and SharePoint.

 • Ability to competently use company software packages